 Diabetes Education Tailored to Fit Patient Needs

 Diabetes is a difficult disease to manage and without proper education, patients can feel overwhelmed and scared.
-To help patients successfully manage their disease and live a healthy lifestyle, UC Diabetes & Metabolic Disease Institute offers group and individual education classes.
+To help patients successfully manage their disease and live a healthy lifestyle, UC Health Endocrinology, Diabetes & Metabolism offers group and individual education classes.
 These classes are completely tailored to meet the individual needs of each patient and review several important topics relating to diabetes management, including:

 - Carbohydrate counting